HashNotAdam/blog/content/blog/008-cards-against-isolation-complete-devise-testing.md

 `config/schema.rb` looking for something that made sense.

 The first test will be very similar to
-`it "creates a new, unconfirmed player" do` in registration.
+`it "creates a new, unconfirmed player"` in registration.
 For this test to work, however, we are going to need to have a confirmed player in the database (you can't reset the password for a player that doesn't exist).
 A confirmed player is something we are going to need regularly throughout our testing.
 The